How to Create View in PostgreSQL

 on books.author_id = authors.author_id;

-After executing the above query, you can show the data of the view ‘author_books’ using the below query.
+After executing the above query, you can show the data of the view ‘author_books’ using the following query.

 SELECT * FROM author_books;